 We support children who face barriers to education, teaching them life skills that allow them to re-engage in learning.

-We run an early intervention nurturing program for children in Grade 1 to Grade 5 who are 'at risk' from disengaging in education.
+We run an early intervention nurturing program for children in Prep to Grade 5 who are at risk of disengaging from education.
 We partner with primary schools to support the social, emotional and physical development of these children through the development of key life skills.

 2nd Year Mentoring